Tamil Nadu Premier League

-The Tamil Nadu Premier League (TNPL) is an annual men's Twenty20 cricket league held in the Indian state of Tamil Nadu.
+The Tamil Nadu Premier League (TNPL) is an annual men's Twenty20 cricket tournament held in the Indian state of Tamil Nadu.
 It is organised by the Tamil Nadu Cricket Association and contested by eight city-based franchise teams from the state.
-The inaugural season was held in 2016, and nine seasons have been contested till 2025.
+The inaugural season was held in 2016.

-Tiruppur Tamizhans are the defending champions, having won their first title in 2025.
-Chepauk Super Gillies is the most successful team with four titles.
+Kovai Kings are the defending champions, having won their third title in 2026.
+Chepauk Super Gillies are the most successful team with four titles.
 (Note: Chepauk Super Gillies shared the 2021 Tamil Nadu Premier League title with Kovai Kings after the final was washed out.)

 History

 Background

-In July 2015, the R M Lodha committee appointed by the Supreme Court, suspended the Chennai based Indian Premier League franchise Chennai Super Kings for a period of two years due to the association of their owners with illegal betting.
-As a result of the ban, there was no major competitive T20 cricket that was played in the state.
-The Tamil Nadu Cricket Association (TNCA) introduced plans for T20 cricket league for the Chennai first-division league teams to be played in May 2016.
-Following the same, the TNCA announced the inaugural edition of the Tamil Nadu Premier League (TNPL).
-The league was aimed to make up for the absence of major T20 matches in the state that year and to serve as a platform for local players from the state.
+In July 2015, the R. M. Lodha committee appointed by the Supreme Court, suspended the Chennai-based Indian Premier League franchise Chennai Super Kings for a period of two years due to the association of their owners with illegal betting.
+As a result of the ban, there was no major competitive T20 cricket played in the state.
+In April 2016, the Tamil Nadu Cricket Association (TNCA) introduced plans for a Twenty20 cricket league to be played in May 2016.
+The inaugural edition of the Tamil Nadu Premier League (TNPL) was aimed at filling the void left by the absence of major T20 matches in the state, and at providing a platform for local players.

 Franchise rights

-The TNPL was proposed as an eight team event contested by city-based franchise teams.
-On 1 May 2016, the TNCA invited bidders for the franchise rights with the base price set at ₹12.5 million.
-About 17 bidders participated in the bidding process and the eight franchises were unveiled later by the TNCA.
-The franchise rights for the eight team were sold for ₹335.1 million with the highest bid at ₹52.1 million.
+The TNPL was proposed as an eight-team event contested by city-based franchise teams.
+On 1 May 2016, the TNCA invited bidders for the franchise rights, with the base price set at ₹12.5 million.
+Seventeen bidders participated in the process, and the eight franchises were later unveiled by the TNCA.
+The franchise rights for the eight teams were sold for ₹335.1 million, with the highest bid at ₹52.1 million.